Geraniol: What You Need To Know About This Cannabis Terpene

 Table of Contents

 Geraniol is a cannabis terpene that has been gaining a lot of attention in the medical marijuana community.
-With its pleasant floral aroma and potential therapeutic benefits, this terpene is becoming a popular choice among cannabis enthusiasts and medical patients alike.
+With its pleasant floral The smell of cannabis, which can vary greatly between strain... and potential therapeutic benefits, this terpene is becoming a popular choice among cannabis enthusiasts and medical patients alike.

 As one of the many essential oils found in the cannabis plant, Geraniol is responsible for more than just the plant’s scent.